enkidevs/curriculum/General/Networking/network-interfaces-tools.md

 Specifying an interface name as an argument will limit the output to that specific interface.

-Interfaces vary from distribution to distribution, for example: lo is used on Linux machine whilst on Mac ones lo0 is used.
+Interfaces vary from distribution to distribution, for example: `lo` is used on Linux machines while on Mac `lo0` is used.

 An example output for the *loopback* on **Linux** is: